akamai/edgeworkers-examples/edgecompute/examples/personalization/README.md

 ## Description
-The examples in this section detail how to use EdgeWorkers and EdgeKV to perform traffic routing operations.
-This includes redirects and A/B testing.
+The examples in this section detail how to use EdgeWorkers and EdgeKV to perform personalization of web content.

 ## Subfolder organization
 * **/cachekey-devicetype**: Add client device type into cache key to enable device-specific content caching without changing URL